Q: What is the West Harris County Regional Water Authority?

 This feat was accomplished in just over seven years, and ahead of the Subsidence District’s first conversion deadline (2010).
 Quick action helped bring water to districts that were having water quantity or quality issues with their wells and gave the West Authority early conversion credits under its groundwater reduction plan approved by the Subsidence District.
 By December 2008, more than 12,000 homes in the West Authority were receiving surface water.
 The pump station and pipelines became the bedrock of the West Authority’s surface water delivery system.

-To date, the West Authority has converted 44 MUDs from groundwater to surface water, and constructed more than 57 miles of waterlines for this purpose.
+As of December 2018 the West Authority has converted 46 MUDs from groundwater to surface water, and constructed more than 70 miles of waterlines for this purpose.
 The West Authority team is also designing the network of smaller lines – 75 miles in total – that will take water from the Fry Road pump station and deliver it to water districts in the west.

 Q: What is the Surface Water Supply Project?

-Looking forward, the next phase of work – the Surface Water Supply Project — will be monumental because it will convert 55-60 additional western water districts to surface water.
-This project is expected to start construction in late 2018 or early 2019.
+The Surface Water Supply Project will be monumental because it will supply to allow for the conversion of up to 60 additional water districts to surface water.
+This project is expected to start construction in 2019.

-The backbone of the Surface Water Supply Project is a 96-inch mega-waterline, which is currently under design.
-The giant waterline (large enough to park a pickup truck in [use photo from newsletter]) will carry much-needed treated surface water from Lake Houston across almost 39 miles of Harris County to water users in the west.
+The 96″ and 84″ waterlines will carry much-needed treated surface water from Lake Houston across almost 39 miles of Harris County to water users in the west.
 Another future pipeline will branch off the main line near US 290 and the Sam Houston Tollway and run south under the Katy Freeway to north Fort Bend County where water demand is also on the rise.
-There are also two pump stations at key locations that will take water from the 96-inch pipeline and store it in tanks and then, when needed, pressurize it and transfer it to smaller lines that deliver it to water districts.
+There are also two pump stations at key locations that will take water from the pipeline and store it in tanks and then, when needed, pressurize it and transfer it to smaller lines that deliver it to water districts.
 One pump station will be built at Fry Road and Clay Road, which will deliver water to customers in the west.
-The second pump station is east of U.S. 290 at West Little York Road, the point where a portion of water will branch off from the main line and transfer to a “smaller” 42-inch diameter pipeline that will deliver water to north Fort Bend County.
+The second pump station, the point where a portion of water will branch off from the main line and transfer to a “smaller” 42-inch diameter pipeline that will deliver water to north Fort Bend County.
 For additional information, please visit the Surface Water Supply Project website http://www.surfacewatersupplyproject.com.

 Q: How are the MUDs connected to the surface water system?